-The construction industry continued to grow coming out of the recession over the past five years, and is projected to grow over the next ten years as well (Table 4).
-Residential construction (NAICS 236116), residential remodelers (NAICS 236118), electrical and plumbing specialties (NAICS 238210 and 238220) and water and sewer line construction (NAICS 237110) are expected to grow during this period, which is consistent with expected population growth for the region over the next ten years (Table 5).
-In addition, the High Speed Rail (HSR) project and a variety of highway improvement projects are projected to add significant heavy construction jobs in the region.
-The HSR project is estimate to support an average of nearly 3,000 jobs over the ten year period to 2025, with peaks of 6,000 jobs during the height of construction.
+The construction industry continued to grow coming out of the recession over the past five years, but is projected to decline slightly over the next ten years (Table 4).
+However, residential construction (NAICS 236116) and water and sewer line construction (NAICS 237110) are expected to grow during this period, which is consistent with expected population growth for the county over the next ten years (Table 5).